thewhitetulip/build-app-with-python-antitextbook/manuscript/10-task.md

 	2 title

 First execution: We didn't give any parameter, since we know that the 0'th argument is going to be the file name itself, there are no suprises here.

 Second execution: we passed title and content, and the index 1 is title, index 2 is content.

-Third execution: we passed "add title content" as the commend line argument, and we get the expected output.
+Third execution: we passed "add title content" as the command line argument, and we get the expected output.

-Our application takes 3 commands, add, remove and list.
-The command is at index 1, so the first thing we check if we have a valid command at index 1.

 ## Adding commands